When buying property near an International Airport, the venture includes many risks and drawbacks for prospective Buyers.

 (2).
 What magnitude (i.e. dBA) of noise levels can be expected for each property location; and

 (3).
 What future changes are being anticipated that may modify results for (1) and (2) above.

 Once (1), (2), and (3) above are known, at that point Buyers, with the consultation of a risk management specialist, can determine what overall risk exists for each of the risks (a) through (f) identified above for each buying location being considered.
 Factors include establishing which risks are of the greatest importance to the Buyer and what are the chances that each risk event will happen over the period of ownership at each location.
 Your insurance company may be willing and able to assist with statistics on the likelihood (i.e. chance) of each risk event occurring for each property.
 Next, risk mitigation is factored in to determine what proactive actions can be taken by the Buyer to improve the risk level (examples of risk mitigation could include: (a). willingness to use ear plugs regularly to reduce risk of noise from planes flying overhead; (b). willingness to hire a foundation specialist and structural engineer to strengthen all structures to prevent long-term damage from airplane landing vibrations; etc.) This process would be repeated for every purchase location to determine each of the overall risk levels.
 After establishing overall risk levels, the results are a binary series of yes or no analytical decisions to be made by the Buyer: are the overall airport risks at each potential buying location acceptable or not?

-Disclaimer: for those readers not currently represented by another licensed REALTOR®, to obtain more information on this topic and / or if you are serious about selling or buying in the Greater Edmonton Area, call Kelly at 780-414-6100 (pager) or send Kelly an email to SOLD@KellyGrant.ca to schedule a confidential appointment.
+Disclaimer: for those readers not currently represented by another licensed REALTOR®, to obtain more information on this topic and / or if you will be selling or buying in the Greater Edmonton Area, call Kelly at 780-414-6100 (pager); text Kelly at 780-717-9290; or send Kelly an email to SOLD@KellyGrant.ca to schedule a confidential appointment.